Chapter 3:

 Pruatt’s eyes landed on Laufa with a flash of disdain.
 “Now, the commoner.”

 The training yard’s chatter died.
-I’ve just got to do what he did.
+I’ve just got to do what he did, right?

-Pruatt’s hand flew to the hilt.
-Laufa’s mind pictured the stena against her chest.
-A bubbling stream of manra flooded her arm.
-An inch from her palm, particles of light sparked.
-She tried to imitate Mordhun’s technique, but her manra frayed into a jumbled, ugly net.
-Nothing like Mordhun’s precise grids.
+Pruatt’s hand flew to his hilt.
+She pictured the stena against her chest, and a bubbling stream of manra flooded her arm.
+An inch from her palm, particles of light sparked to life.
+She tried to copy Mordhun’s technique, but her manra frayed into a jumbled, ugly net, nothing like his precise grids.
 Pruatt’s blunt piercer met her barrier.
-The stena-alloy seemed to puncture the manra itself, gliding straight through the wider gaps in her net.
+The stena-alloy seemed to bend the manra itself, gliding straight through the wider gaps.

 “Clumsy,” Pruatt spat.
 “That wouldn’t last a second against a Forsgailte warhammer.”